made-from-organic-orange-juice/FlowChat/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This is only tested on an android device!

 ### Prerequisites